pairshaped/curlingio-docs/blog/2026-02-25-background-jobs-without-the-baggage.md

 ## What We Didn't Need

-It's worth noting what's absent from this setup:
+Here's what's absent from this setup:

-- **No Redis**: the queue is a SQLite table
+- No Redis.
+The queue is a SQLite table.
-- **No separate worker process**: the actor runs in the same BEAM VM
+- No separate worker process.
+The actor runs in the same BEAM VM.
-- **No job framework**: it's 260 lines of Gleam
+- No job framework.
+It's a few hundred lines of Gleam.
-- **No monitoring service**: failed jobs are queryable with SQL
+- No monitoring service.
+Failed jobs are queryable with SQL.
-- **No deployment coordination**: one binary, one process
+- No deployment coordination.
+One binary, one process.

 This setup can comfortably scale to tens of thousands of clubs.
-SQLite handles the throughput easily, the BEAM handles the concurrency, and the whole thing is simple enough to reason about completely.
+SQLite handles the throughput, the BEAM handles the concurrency, and you can read the whole thing in one sitting.

 ## What's Next

 The jobs system is designed to grow.
 Adding a new job type means adding a new `kind` string and a handler function.
 Webhook delivery, report generation, bulk email campaigns: they all follow the same pattern.
 INSERT a row, let the actor pick it up.

-We'll also add a cleanup sweep for stale `running` jobs (orphaned by a crash) and a periodic purge of old completed jobs to keep the table lean.

 ---